 We camp near the field sites, and we will hike about 2-4 miles/day on rough tundra.
 Although distance is limited, walking across irregular tundra can be strenuous.
 The most demanding activity will be getting on and off a landing boat which requires climbing across the bow onto or from very slick, seaweed-covered rocks.
 Poor weather can make this more challenging.

 How primitive is the camping? (very)

 While camping, there are no showers or facilities other than an outhouse tent we will set up for privacy.
-Some routine work is non-glamorous: we have to manage and pack our outhouse waste ourselves.
+Some routine work is non-glamorous: we have to manage and pack our bagged outhouse waste ourselves.

 Drinking and cooking water will be filtered from nearby freshwater ponds.
 We will cook our own meals on small camp stoves and food diversity may be limited, although we can accommodate most special diets.
 Field dinners are usually dehydrated backpack meals.

 We will return to town approximately weekly for supplies, battery charging, laundry, and showers.
 Communication is limited to daily group satellite phone and satellite text messages with NSF's basecamp at Kangerlussuaq while camped at the field sites.
 Friends and family will be informed of our activities, progress, and health via a daily group email.
 Limited bandwidth wifi access is available during our in-town breaks.